USBC AND SAFESPORT

 Chapter 2 - 17g.
 USBC SafeSport Code Violations

-An individual can charge a USBC member who is a Covered Individual as stated in Chapter Sixteen, Section N of the USBC Association Policy Manual with violating USBC’s SafeSport Code by following the procedures outlined in that section.
+An individual can charge a USBC member who is a Covered Individual with violating USBC’s SafeSport Code by following the procedures outlined on BOWL.com.
 Matters involving allegations or reports of sexual abuse or misconduct or other violations of USBC SafeSport Code will be processed in accordance with USBC’s SafeSport Procedures.

 Article XI – USBC SafeSport Policy

-The investigation and adjudication of matters involving allegations or reports of sexual abuse or misconduct, or other violations of USBC’s SafeSport Code that involve prohibited conduct by covered individuals as stated in Chapter Sixteen of the USBC Association Policy Manual are subject to the jurisdiction of the US Center for SafeSport.
+The investigation and adjudication of matters involving allegations or reports of sexual abuse or misconduct, or other violations of USBC’s SafeSport Code that involve prohibited conduct by covered individuals as stated in Article VI of the USBC Bylaws Disciplinary Procedures Supplement are subject to the jurisdiction of the U.S. Center for SafeSport.

-b.
-The United States Olympics Committee requires all NGBs to adopt the SafeSport Policy consistent with an NGB’s jurisdictional authority under 36 U.S.C § 220523(a)(4).
+2. The United States Olympic Committee requires all NGBs to adopt the SafeSport Policy consistent with an NGB’s jurisdictional authority under 36 U.S.C § 220523(a)(4).

-a.
-A covered individual is someone who currently is, or was at the time of a possible violation of the USBC SafeSport Code part of at least one of the following groups:
+1. A covered individual is someone who currently is, or was at the time of a possible violation of the USBC SafeSport Code, part of at least one of the following groups:

-i.
-Any individual within USBC’s safe sport governance or safe sport disciplinary jurisdiction.
+a) Any individual within USBC’s SafeSport governance or SafeSport disciplinary jurisdiction.

 USBC has agreed to adopt the U.S. Center for SafeSport (Center) prohibited conduct policy and its definitions as stated in the SafeSport Code for the U.S. Olympic and Paralympic Movement (Code), into this policy.
 The Center may update its prohibited conduct and definitions at any time and the changes are effective when published.
 For the most current prohibited conduct and definitions, go to www.safesport.org.